You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 Across all categories, judges will be considering whether the initiative / product / service is described clearly and succinctly, how comprehensive and far reaching it is, and whether it is an appropriate measure to address the issue of risk reduction, or any other more specific issues highlighted by the entrant.
 Consideration will be given to the level of thought and detail that has gone into the entry, within the word limitations of course.

 For the private sector organisation that has implemented initiatives that effectively enable drivers to be safe.
-Judges will also award education and awareness-raising initiatives about safe driving that extend beyond employees to their families.

-For the public sector organisation that has implemented initiatives that effectively enable drivers to be safe.
-Judges will also award education and awareness-raising initiatives about safe driving that extend beyond employees to their families.
+Judges will also reward education and awareness-raising initiatives about safe driving that extend beyond employees to their families.

-The Sustainable Journeys Award is sponsored by Zurich Resilience Solutions.
+This award is sponsored by Zurich Resilience Solutions.

 For the organisation that has implemented strong management systems to identify and tackle the safety and environmental impact of vehicles used on its behalf, carrying out risk and environmental impact assessments, monitoring and recording incident and fuel usage data, analysing data and researching and implementing effective interventions.